Back to all reviews

 Webinars

-Webinars are one of the biggest selling points of Zoom, and the reason why many users opt for this app.
+Webinars are one of the biggest selling points of Zoom, and the reason many users opt for this app.

 The main difference between webinars and meetings in Zoom are the user’s roles.

-Attendees primarily see the active speaker or panelists, and, by default, only the host and panelists can speak and share screens.
+Webinar attendees primarily see the active speaker or panelists, and, by default, only the host and panelists can speak and share screens.
 Audiences can participate, but their interaction in webinars is managed through specific tools like a Q&A or polls.

 The best use cases for webinars are company all-hands, public lectures, product launches, etc.